Amsterdam-Internships/Self-Learning-Traffic-Lights/README.md

 ## In Short

-Relevance: With the recent advances in reinforcement learning and the increase of traffic data, it is natural to wonder whether traffic networks can be optimized by machine learning to improve mobility and CO2 emission.
+Relevance: with the recent advances in reinforcement learning and the increasement of traffic data, it is natural to wonder whether traffic networks can be optimized by machine learning to improve mobility and CO2 emission.

 Approach: Multi-Agent Deep Reinforcement Learning with one agent per intersection.

-Data: Real-world traffic flow data virtually simulated in the CityFlow Simulator .
+Data: real-world traffic flow data virtually simulated in the CityFlow Simulator .

-Contributions: Revisiting the fundamental framework to apply reinforcement learning techniques to.
+Contributions: revisiting the fundamental framework of Adaptive Traffic Signal Control to apply reinforcement learning techniques to.
 - State: what traffic input is necessary, without being abundant, to maximize rewards?
 - Actions: what actions does the agent have at its proposal?
 - Markov Decision Process: at what timesteps does the agent perform an action?